the-butterfly-effect/tbe/levels/QUALITY-ASSURANCE.md

     * For levels supposed to be difficult: No easy shortcuts should be possible.
 Must be decided on a case-on-case basis
     * Correct spelling and grammar
+    * Hints are supplied so correct operation of the level can be validated by the regression framework
     * (Add your own requirements here if you have more ideas)
-* attic: Old retired levels
+* `attic`: Old retired levels.
+These levels have been given up on: mechanics don't work, the level isn't fun or we have no ideas on how to make it good.
-* test: Levels for testing the engine and other things
+* `test`: Levels for testing the engine and other things

-Levels in finished should generally go into levels.xml.
-Levels in needs-polish may go into level.xml, needs to be decided on a case-by-case basis.
+Levels in `finished` should generally go into levels.xml.
+Levels in `needs-polish` may go into levels.xml, this needs to be decided on a case-by-case basis.
 Levels from other directories should not be included.

+## Images

-Custom images should generally NOT go into needs-polish or finished.
+Custom images should generally NOT go into `needs-polish` or `finished`.
 Instead, move them directly to the main imagery directory so these images become available for all levels, no matter the directory.
 It is okay to have custom images in draft, attic and test since it is often easier and quicker to handle.

+## Suggested workflow

 Here's the suggested workflow of creating a new level and adding it into the repository: